Phil has worked as a web and software developer for 10+ years. He is passionate about sharing knowledge and promoting experiential learning.

 Project: Autonomous Home Assistant Robot

-Robotics, computer vision, and Alexa all in one project, pretty awesome!
+Robotics, computer vision, and Alexa all in one project.
+This is pretty awesome!

 This project incorporates quite a lot, including a robotic arm, Arduino board, Kinect, various other components and actuators, code libraries, and of course Alexa.
 The creator has programmed it to feed their fish amongst other tasks, but you could program it to do much more and truly turn it into a robot assistant.